 Students in the 21st century must be prepared for a rapidly changing and dynamic world; Connecticut College's course of study acknowledges and promotes this reality.
-The breadth and depth of the curriculum places Connecticut College at the forefront of American liberal arts institutions; more than 1,000 courses are offered in 47 traditional majors, plus there are opportunities for self-designed courses of study.
+The breadth and depth of the curriculum places Connecticut College at the forefront of American liberal arts institutions; more than 1,000 courses are offered in more than 40 traditional majors, plus there are opportunities for self-designed courses of study.

 A curriculum based in the liberal arts and sciences trains students to translate information from one discipline to another.
 Students can acquire a broad perspective while keeping the common good at the heart of their institution, their community, their family or their society.
 Therefore, they are best prepared to hold positions of responsibility and leadership.
 Additionally, while the liberal arts and sciences are challenging, they are also inherently enjoyable, so those who are liberally educated are open to a lifetime of learning.